-Service name: StopCOM

-Syntax: StatusType StopCOM (COMShutdownModeType <Mode>)

-Mode COM_SHUTDOWN_IMMEDIATE

-The shutdown occurs immediately without waiting for pending

-operations to complete.
+Service name: StopCOM Syntax: StatusType StopCOM (COMShutdownModeType <mode>)</mode> Parameter (in): Mode COM_SHUTDOWN_IMMEDIATE The shutdown occurs immediately without waiting for pending operations to complete.
+Parameter (out): None.
 Description: The service StopCOM causes all OSEK COM activity to cease immediately.
 All resources used by OSEK COM are returned or left in an inactive state.
 Data may be lost.
 StopCOM stops all periodic transmission of messages.
 When StopCOM completes successfully the system is left in a state in which StartCOM can be called to re-initialise OSEK COM.

-• This service returns E_OK if OSEK COM was shut down

-• This service returns an implementation-specific status code if the shutdown was not completed successfully.

-In addition to the standard status codes defined above, the following status code is supported:

-• This service returns E_COM_ID if the parameter <Mode> is out of range.
+Status: Standard: This service returns E_OK if OSEK COM was shut down successfully. • This service returns an implementation-specific status code if the shutdown was not completed successfully.
+Extended: In addition to the standard status codes defined above, the following status code is supported: This service returns E_COM_ID if the parameter <mode> is out of range.</mode>